dawarich-app/site/src/pages/privacy-policy.md

 ### SaaS Version
 For users of the Dawarich SaaS service, we may collect and store the following data for functionality, security, and service improvements:
-- **User account information** (if registration is required)
+- **User account information**
-- **Location history data** (if uploaded by the user)
+- **Location history data**
 - **Analytics and performance metrics** (anonymized)

-This data is used solely for providing the Dawarich service and is not shared with third parties except where necessary for operation (e.g., hosting providers, database storage).
+This data is used solely for providing the Dawarich service and is not shared with third parties except where necessary for operation (e.g., hosting providers, database storage, bug tracking).

+### What data is being processed and stored?

+#### User account information

+User data is being collected from the user when they sign up for the SaaS version of Dawarich and used to provide the service.

+- **Email address**
+- **Password**
+- **User ID**
+- **User status**
+- **User settings**

+#### Location history data

+Location data is being collected from the user when they explicitly upload their location history to the application.
+This data is used to provide the service: visualize user's location history and calculate statistics.

+- **Location data**
+- **Device information**
+- **Application usage data**
+- **Error logs**

+#### Analytics and performance metrics

+Analytics and performance metrics are being collected from the user when they use the SaaS version of Dawarich.
+This data is used to improve the service: analyze usage patterns, identify and fix bugs, and enhance the user experience.

+- **Usage data**
+- **Error logs**
+- **Performance metrics**
+- **Device information**
+- **Application usage data**

+### How data is being stored?

+All data is being stored on the Service Provider's infrastructure.
+This includes encrypted database storage and backups.
+All data is being transferred over HTTPS and stored in the EU.
+Logs and error traces can be sent to bug tracking services of Service Provider's choice (e.g. Sentry) for further analysis and fixing bugs.
+Logs are being stored for a maximum of 30 days.

 ### Hosted Dawarich for Patreon Subscribers
 For users subscribed to the "hosted dawarich" tier on Patreon, each instance of Dawarich is hosted individually by the Service Provider on a separate virtual server.
 The following principles apply: